nrngxv/TaskGo/README.md

 - Node.js or Bun installed (depending on how your boilerplate runs scripts).
 - Go (for backend services).
 - (Optional) Docker if you plan to containerize.

-Add your boilerplate’s typical setup here, for example:

 ## Development
-Again, adapt this to match your boilerplate’s scripts:

 ```bash
 # Run all apps in dev mode